 Understanding the Waters of the Outer Banks

 The Outer Banks are a series of barrier islands, offering a unique marine environment.
 The sounds, estuaries, and inlets here provide perfect habitats for numerous fish species.
 The mix of freshwater from inlets and salty ocean water creates brackish conditions ideal for inshore fishing.
-For fishermen, knowing the areas like the back of Pamlico Sound, Roanoke Island, or the waters around Hatteras can make a significant difference in their fishing outings.

 Key Species